ujjwalkumar1212/Project-Charter-Group-D/First Client Meeting Presentation Comments.md

 In instructor page, we have to use from and to dates when adding a course.
 We have to use + symbol for adding a course, this idea which was given by Dr. Hoot Also link for resetting password.
+Have to show the percentage of students who retrived codeword in instructor codeword.
+Roles pages should be updated with more generic information.
+That should include all the role responsibilities for student, instructor and admin.